 take into account terrain and any other relevant factors.

-Note An example of a suitable propogation model is that set out in section 4.5.2 of ITU-R Recommendation P.526-13 Propagation by diffraction.
+Note An example of a suitable propagation model is that set out in section 4.5.2 of ITU-R Recommendation P.526-13 Propagation by diffraction.

 (3) In the event that coordination performed under subsection (2) indicates harmful interference may occur, spectrum licensees should consider: